 You make me sound as if I'm made of marble.
-The eighteenth century is over.
-Do you think, Mr. Poe, I have no heart?
 I'd like to sound for once a bit more like John Adams - though not that weepy of course

 (long pause)

 Besides, you don't mention slavery - Adams will mock me if I leave it out.